robshakir/pyangbind/README.md

 ### Errors thrown by PyangBind

 A number of the errors that PyangBind raises are based on the YANG model input - and are thrown from ```YANGDynClass```.
-In general, these will be raised when initiating an instance of the generated class (rather than during the initial generation of the bindings) -- in general, PyangBind expects Pyang's validation to have thrown errors *before* the model is parsed (it remains to be seen whether this is a safe assumption!).
+In general, these will be raised when initiating an instance of the generated class (rather than during the initial generation of the bindings) -- in general, PyangBind expects Pyang's validation to have thrown errors *before* the model is parsed - and will bail on all errors other than those relating to unused modules.

 Otherwise, PyangBind's generated classes try to be consistent with the error type that a Python programmer would expect from the native types Python provides.
 That is to say: